 The proposal format should always adhere to the agency guidelines.
 Many funding agencies have moved to electronic submission of grant proposal applications.

 ORS uses the Cayuse 424 electronic proposal submission system.
 Cayuse provides streamlined internal routing and approval of proposals, facilitates submission to sponsor systems, tracks research proposal and award activity, and stores proposal and award documents.
 A series of training modules are available to help researchers understand how to use Cayuse.
-For questions, please contact your ORS pre-award staff person.
+For questions, please contact your ORS proposal services staff person.

 A proposal format should always adhere to the agency guidelines.
 If the agency does not have specific guidelines, ORS has provided general guidance on a standard proposal format with components that are standard to most proposals.

 All proposals should be routed through ORS to ensure that the proposal has been authorized by the appropriate university representatives.
-Proposals will utilize the new online routing capabilities of the Cayuse system.
+Proposals will utilize the online routing capabilities of the Cayuse system.
 In most cases, ORS acts as the authorized office to sign applications on behalf of the university.

 ORS has created a proposal checklist to help expedite review of proposals within TTU, avoid delays in rewriting and revising proposals, and facilitate planning for the initiation of the proposed project.